Advance Your Career in Bioethics and Humanities

 Student Paper Award

 Students who are actively pursuing but have not yet achieved an advanced degree (MD, PhD, JD or equivalent) may submit papers of no more than 3,500 words in length for consideration for the prestigious ASBH Student Paper Award.
 All submissions are assessed anonymously.
-Coauthored papers are eligible only if all of the authors are students as defined above.
 Previous winners are not eligible for consideration.
-Finalists will be invited to present their papers at the annual meeting.
+2020 Student Paper Award submissions are now closed.
+Please check back in 2021 for more information.

 ASBH members may use the Request for Meeting Endorsement Form to request endorsement by the ASBH Board of Directors.